Doing-it-All with Bounded Work and Communication: Conclusion and Discussion

-We give a constructive algorithm for the \DA\ problem that achieves $\cO(n^{3/2}\text{ polylog } n)$ work, for $n=\max\{p,t\}$, against the unbounded adversary.
-No deterministic algorithms for the \DA\ problem with work complexity~$o(n^2)$, for~$n=\max\{p,t\}$, were known to exist prior to this research, even against linearly-bounded adversaries.
-Regarding nonconstructive solutions, we present an algorithm with work $\cO(t+p \textrm{ polylog }p)$, against arbitrary but known adversaries.
+We presented a constructive algorithm for the \DA\ problem that achieves $\cO(n^{3/2}\text{ polylog } n)$ work, for $n=\max\{p,t\}$, against the unbounded adversary.
+No deterministic algorithms for the \DA\ problem with work complexity~$o(n^2)$, for~$n=\max\{p,t\}$, were known to exist prior to this work, even against linearly-bounded adversaries.
+We also presented a nonconstructive solution, giving an algorithm with work $\cO(t+p \textrm{ polylog }p)$, against arbitrary, but known adversaries.

 Developing \DA\ solutions that are efficient in terms of effort, defined as the work plus communication complexities, was among the ultimate goals of this work.
 We have shown that \DA\ can be solved with effort $\cO(t+p^{1.77})$ against the unbounded adversary.

-This was the first known algorithm with both work and communication sub-quadratic in~$p$ in the worst case, at the time it was announced in~\cite{ChlebusGKS-DISC02}.
-Recently Georgiou et al.~\cite{GeorgiouKS05} developed an algorithm with effort $\cO(t+p^{1+\varepsilon})$, for any constant~$\varepsilon>0$ being part of the algorithm code.
-On the other hand, the best known general lower bound on work is $\Omega(t+p\log p/\log\log p)$.
-(The corresponding lower bound is slightly higher for shared-memory \DA{}, being $\Omega(t+p\log p)$.)
+At the time of its original announcement in~\cite{ChlebusGKS-DISC02}, this was the first known algorithm simultaneously achieving both work and communication worst-case complexities sub-quadratic in~$p$.
+Subsequently Georgiou et al.~\cite{GeorgiouKS05} developed an algorithm with effort $\cO(t+p^{1+\varepsilon})$, for any constant~$\varepsilon>0$, that uses $\varepsilon$ in the algorithm code.
+On the other hand, $\Omega(t+p\log p/\log\log p)$ is the best known general lower bound on work (the slightly higher corresponding lower bound on work is $\Omega(t+p\log p)$ for shared-memory models).
 Thus a gap remains between the lower and upper bounds.

-Our nonconstructive algorithm, optimized for work against arbitrary, but known, adversaries attains effort $\cO(t+p \text{ polylog } p)$ against arbitrary, but known, linearly-bounded adversaries.
+Our nonconstructive algorithm, optimized for work against arbitrary, but known, adversaries attains effort $\cO(t+p \text{ polylog } p)$ against arbitrary known linearly-bounded adversaries.
 It is an open problem whether there exists a constructive \DA\ solution with effort $\cO(t+p \text{ polylog } p)$ against the unbounded adversary.